New Report Urges Health Care Systems to Prioritise Mental Health in Peripheral Artery Disease Treatment

 Understanding the link between mental health and PAD outcomes is crucial for providing comprehensive care to patients.

-Additionally, investigating the effectiveness of mental health interventions in PAD patients can help improve outcomes.
+Additionally, investigating the effectiveness of mental health interventions in PAD patients can help improve cardiovascular health outcomes.

 The link between mental health and PAD outcomes: Studies have shown that mental health problems, such as depression and anxiety, can worsen peripheral artery disease symptoms and contribute to disease progression.